kylebrandt/tempExprDoc/expr.md

 #### Math Functions

 While most functions exist in the own expression operations, the math operation does have some functions that similar to math operators or symbols.
+When functions can take either numbers or series, than the same type as the argument will be returned.
+When it is a series, the operation of performed for the value of each point in the series.

 ##### abs